Test result date: 2022-07-23

 Important!

-Improve your Diversity
+Improve your A. Diversity

 2. Choose unprocessed products and avoid processed foods

-1. Choose more products with resistant starch
+1. Choose foods with resistant starch

-Improve your Useful Bacteria
+Improve your D. Useful Bacteria

 How to read this report

-How to read the graphs
+How do I read the score bars?

 EXAMPLE GRAPH